dr-natetorious/TIM-8150-Artifical_Intelligence/Week6_MultiAgent/Readings/README.md

 Wildberger AM.
 Introduction & overview of “artificial life” evolving intelligent agents for modeling & simulation.
 Proceedings Winter Simulation Conference, Simulation Conference, 1996 Proceedings Winter.
 January 1996:161-168. doi:10.1109/WSC.1996.873274.
 [EvolvingAgents.pdf](EvolvingAgents.pdf).

 > This paper introduces genetic algorithms and cellular automata following a tutorial style approach.

+The author critizes A.I. systems by describing them as simplistic event simulation systems.
+He then continues to describe two strategies called `Genetic Algorithms` and `Cellular Automata` -- which are two effective solutions to scenario modeling.
+There is also discussions about particle SWARM as a method for clustering multi-agents.

+### What are genetic algorithms

+These appear in other sections of this program and are essentially, K-state classifiers (e.g., `{true, false, wildcard}`) that model a scenario.
+Each random instance runs through a simulation to receive a score, and is then sorted descending.

+The top X% of instances randomly breed (swap classifier values) and another iteration repeats.
+After some number of rounds the remaining items will contain the same critical attribute flags, resulting in _an optimal_ solution.

+It might be appropriate to introduce random mutations to increase the search space across the `K^L` permutations (K=states, L=length).

+### What are cellular automata

+These are discussed in other reads for the week, but briefly, they are systems that use local rules to mainain discrete systems.
+Those units coalesce into larger subsets allowing for the simulation of more complex interations.

 ## Multi-level agent-based modeling (2013)